Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 CPU Cache and Memory Layout

-To understand performance issues, you need to know how the CPU reads data from memory.
+To understand performance issues, you need to know how CPUs read data from memory.

 How Cache Lines Work

-The CPU loads data from main memory not byte by byte, but in fixed-size blocks called cache lines (64 bytes on many CPUs).
-Access to data included in an already loaded cache line is fast.
-Conversely, accessing an address not in the cache line causes a load from main memory, resulting in a wait of tens to hundreds of cycles.
+CPUs don't read data from main memory one byte at a time, but in fixed-size blocks called cache lines (typically 64 bytes on many CPUs).
+Accessing data within an already loaded cache line is fast.
+Conversely, accessing an address not in a cache line triggers a load from main memory, causing a wait of tens to hundreds of cycles.
 This is a cache miss.

-In other words, processing that accesses contiguous memory regions in sequence is fast, while processing that jumps between distant addresses in memory is slow.
+In other words, processing that accesses contiguous memory areas sequentially is fast, while processing that jumps between distant memory addresses is slow.

-In object-oriented design, all fields such as position, velocity, color, and HP are grouped within one object.
-An array of these structures is called AoS (Array of Structures).
+In object-oriented design, each object contains all its fields like position, velocity, color, and HP.
+An array of this structure is called AoS (Array of Structures).

-Even if the movement process only uses position and velocity, the cache line will also load color and HP data.
-The larger the object size, the fewer objects fit in a single cache line, degrading cache efficiency.
+Even if movement processing only uses position and velocity, the cache line will also load color and HP data.
+The larger the object size, the fewer objects fit into a single cache line, worsening cache efficiency.

 SoA: Separating Arrays by Field